 Virtual Production Institute

 Texas A&M University’s Virtual Production Institute is the nation’s first institute of its kind.
-The institute will comprehensively integrate real-world scenarios and the latest in extended reality technology to advance problem-solving and support workforce development across industries.
+The institute is comprehensively integrating real-world scenarios and the latest in extended reality technology to advance problem-solving and support workforce development across industries.

 XR Beyond Entertainment